 Fact: Physical abuse is just one type of child abuse.
-Neglect and emotional abuse can be just as damaging, and since they are more subtle, others are less likely to intervene.
+Child neglect, or sexual and emotional abuse can inflict just as much damage.
+Since the signs are not always as obvious, other people may be less likely to intervene.

-Fact: While it's easy to say that only "bad people" abuse their children, it's not always so black and white.
-Not all abusers are intentionally harming their children.
-Many have been victims of abuse themselves, and don't know any other way to parent.
-Others may be struggling with mental health issues or a substance abuse problem.
+Fact: Not all abusive parents or guardians intentionally harm their children.
+Many have been victims of abuse themselves and don't know any other way to parent.
+Others may be struggling with mental health issues or substance abuse problems.

-Fact: Child abuse doesn't only happen in poor families or bad neighborhoods.
-It crosses all racial, economic, and cultural lines.
+Fact: Abuse and neglect doesn't only happen in poor families or bad neighborhoods.
+These behaviors cross all racial, economic, and cultural lines.
 Sometimes, families who seem to have it all from the outside are hiding a different story behind closed doors.

 Fact: While abuse by strangers does happen, most abusers are family members or others close to the family.

 |Myth: Abused children always grow up to be abusers.